 When you ride on the back of a motorcycle, you have more responsibilities than if you were simply riding as a passenger in a car.
-For both your safety and the driver's, you'll want to learn how to be the ideal passenger.
+For both your safety and the driver's, you'll want to learn how to be a passenger on a motorcycle.
 You don't want to be the reason why the bike is constantly off balance or the driver is distracted.
 Besides being a good passenger, you should know what steps you can take to protect yourself from the dangers of the road.

-As you prepare to ride on the back of a motorcycle, check out the following tips to know what to wear, how to act and how to improve your riding experience.
+As you prepare to ride on the back of a motorcycle, check out the following tips to know what to wear, how to act and how to improve your motorcycle passenger riding experience.

 Sit Close to the Driver

 When you get on a motorcycle, don't be shy about getting close to the driver.
 You don't have to be entirely attached to them, but you should be close enough that you can feel their body language and mirror it.
-During a turn, for example, you'll want to lean with them, so being close will help you both move in sync.
+During a turn, for example, a passenger on a motorcycle should lean with them, so being close will help you both move in sync.

 If you aren't riding a motorcycle that has passenger handlebars for you to hold onto, you'll also want to wrap your arms around the driver or grab onto their belt loops.
 By getting this close and making contact with them, you'll be able to better read the driver's body language and keep yourself secure on the bike.